vlvovch/sample-moments/README.md

 **sample-moments** is a header-only C++ library to calculate sample averages and standard error estimates of (joint) (higher-order) moments, central moments and cumulants for one or two random variables.
+It also provides factorial moments/factorial cumulants and ratios, with analytic standard-error estimates via the Delta method.

 Such a task arises when one tries to estimate various properties of a distribution from a finite set of observations sampled from